kubicorn/kubicorn/docs/_documentation/readme.md

 Cloud docs have a `doctype: [cloud]` property, and talk about specific clouds.
 The property can be `aws`, `azure`, `do`, or `google`.

-If you are writing docs for global concepts, keep them in the top level directory, and never mention a cloud.
+If you are writing docs for global concepts, never mention a cloud.
 In this case you should use `doctype: general`.

 All documentation files should include the following header: